Alan4247748/friendly-potato/blog/Infrastructure as Code .md

 ---

-Imagine you want to build a Lego castle 🏰.
+How to build a Lego castle 🏰?
+Buy it, read the instuructions, and use the bricks 🏗.
-You have bricks and instructions showing what to use and where 🏗.

 ![infrastructure as code](/img/Iac.png)

 <!--truncate-->

-Follow the instructions, place the bricks, and build your castle 🏰.
+Read, place, build.
+Infra-as-code the instructions, place the bricks, and build your castle 🏰.
 This framework is similar to infrastructure as code (IaC) 🔁.
 Software engineers write instructions that tell computers how to set up and run different parts of a technology system 🈯.
 This includes setting up servers, creating databases, API design and data pipelines to connect different systems.

 Best practices: 💯
 - Code as a single source of truth.